Real Estate Law

 Legal framing of relevant property and party documentation, where applicable.

-Support for buyers and sellers, resident or non-resident, in property transactions in Portugal.
+Support for buyers and sellers, resident or non-resident, including clients coordinating the transaction from abroad.

 Coordination with transaction participants, always within the appropriate legal scope.